Gold Member, Machine Learning Overview

 While RNNs were the cornerstone of NLP in earlier years, the introduction of attention mechanisms revolutionized the field.
 These mechanisms enable models to focus on the most relevant parts of an input sequence, which significantly improved performance in complex tasks like machine translation and text summarization.

 Transformer architectures, like BERT and GPT, further advanced the field by allowing parallel processing of input data.
 Transformers leverage self-attention, which enables them to consider all words in a sentence at once, making them more efficient than RNNs, which process data sequentially.
-By 2024, Transformers are expected to dominate NLP research and application, outpacing RNNs in many areas due to their scalability and efficiency.

 Implementing a Char-RNN for Text Generation — Step by Step